 11-27-09.1.
 Federal payments for game and fish lands - Allocation within county.

 Payments made by the federal government under the provisions of Public Law No. 88-523 [16 U.S.C.
 715s] to any county in the state for lands taken by the federal government for game and fish management purposes shall be apportioned by that county's treasurer.
 Twenty-five percent thereof shall be apportioned among the townships in which the land taken is located in proportion to the number of acres [hectares] taken in each township, and shall be earmarked for roads and deposited in the townships' special road fund.
 Such funds received by unorganized townships shall be deposited in a special road and bridge fund maintained by the county for that township.
-The remaining seventy-five percent shall be apportioned among the school districts in which the land taken is located in proportion to the number of acres [hectares] taken to the number of acres [hectares] taken and bridge fund maintained by the county for that township.
+The remaining seventy-five percent shall be apportioned among the school districts in which the land taken is located in proportion to the number of acres [hectares] taken.

-CHAPTER 11-31 COUNTY HIGHWAY ENGINEER
+COUNTY HIGHWAY ENGINEER